RenatoAC2004/Challenge3_Compass/README.md

 <section>👉 Download this repository <b>on your local machine</b>;</section>
 <section>👉 Open your terminal and run the following commands to <b>install all code dependencies</b></section>

-    npm i
+    npm i --force

+<section>👉 Initialize the "db.json" file:</section>

+    npx json-server public/data/db.json

-<section>👉 Run the command "npm run dev" and click on the link that appears: </section>
+<section>👉 In another terminal, run the command "npm run dev" and click on the link that appears: </section>

     VITE v5.2.11  ready in 959 ms
     ➜  Local:   http://localhost:5173/

+<section>🚫 Do not close the terminal that runs json-server.
+It runs the page database.</section>

 ## 🛠️ Technologies